rowjay/django-skeleton/README.md

   both your database schema, and the python classes that represent them with Django's object-relational mapper
 * appname/forms.py defines any form classes used by your views
-* appname/admin.py defines the ModelAdmin classes so your can manager your models from django's admin interface.
+* appname/admin.py defines the ModelAdmin classes so your can manage your models from django's admin interface.
 (Browse to /admin to see it!)
 * appname/tests.py contain unit tests for your app.